 Natural textiles in the form of traditional handicrafts, tapestries, cushions, throws and upholstered furniture will be key and fortunately these blend in beautifully with any style or look… from Hampton’s to Scandi and everything in between.

-Art Deco is one of the most inspiring and glamorous periods in design history and hints of it are beginning to pop up in the detailing of furnishings and lightings.
+Art Deco is one of the most inspiring and glamorous periods in design history.
+Hints of Art Deco are beginning to pop up in the detailing of furnishings and lightings.

 The new Art Deco will be a little more streamlined that the old Art Deco and will bring modern qualities with fresh and playful elements.